A representation of the wave function on the three-dimensional space: Dynamics and locality

 In general, the potential depends on the $3$D distance between $\x_j$ and $\x_k$, so $V\(\x_j,\x_k\)=V\(|\x_k-\x_j|^2\)$, where $|\x_k-\x_j|$ is the $3$D norm.
 Generalizations that include spin or other degrees of freedom can be put in similar form.

-In the absence of interactions, there is no indication in the Hamiltonian about the dimension of the space on which the wavefunction is defined, but the potential indicates three space dimensions, because $V$ depends on $3$D distances $|\x_k-\x_j|$ rather than $3\n$-dimensional distances in the configuration space.
-This suggests that the dynamics is in some sense $3$-dimensional, even though the wavefunction lives on the configuration space \citep{DavidAlbert1996ElementaryQuantumMetaphysics}.
+In the absence of interactions, there is no indication in the Hamiltonian about the dimension of the space on which the wave function is defined, but the potential indicates three space dimensions, because $V$ depends on $3$D distances $|\x_k-\x_j|$ rather than $3\n$-dimensional distances in the configuration space.
+This suggests that the dynamics is in some sense $3$-dimensional, even though the wave function is defined on the configuration space \cite{DavidAlbert1996ElementaryQuantumMetaphysics}.